Zandr0id/TwilightOS/README.md

 - `make files` will show you every file that is located for use in building process

 ## **Goals**
-This isan't a strict order, but make sense as a logical progression.
+This isan't a strict order, but makes sense as a logical progression.
 - [x] Be able to boot
 - [x] Display text to the screen
 - [x] GDT